 - Faster development, meaning the product is generating revenues quickly

 No-code platforms like bubble.io start at such reasonable prices, when combined with the ability to build new products within your existing teams or using more affordable contractors through platforms like WeLoveNoCode, they enable any start-up to get a development live for a fraction of the normal cost.

 3) Innovative Ideas

-This might seem counterintuitive because building on a no-code platform could be seen as limiting, but it gives a start-up the freedom to focus on innovation and ideas, unencumbered by the detail of developing custom code.
+This might seem counterintuitive because building on a no-code platform could be seen as limiting, but it gives a start-up the freedom to focus on innovation and ideas.
 Time is spent on design and ideas, not code.

 Innovation often comes from building multiple iterations and understanding feedback quickly, thus continually evolving.
 Producing quick prototypes to put in front of clients and prospects allows you to see if you have something that will resonate, innovating at speed without stalling up a long development backlog.